Amazing Ways To Format Cells in Excel 2007

 image_320.jpg

-If you do not like these formatting options, Microsoft Excel 2007 has many different new Conditional Formatting options that you can use.
-For example, you can insert Icons like colored arrows, bar charts like in the second example, or even a range of automatically selected colors like in the last example.
+If you do not like these formatting options, Excel has many different new Conditional Formatting options that you can use from.
+For example, you can insert icons like colored arrows (Icon Sets), bar charts like in the second example (Data Bars), or even a range of automatically selected colors like in the last example (Color Scales).
+These three options only compare values from the same dataset.
+If you select A1 to A20, it’ll only compare those values against each other.

 image_322.jpg